How Will the Internet of Things Affect Surveillance?

 Concerned about pervasive computing?
 Get counter-surveillance

 The Internet of Things may mean that it becomes easier for those wishing to spy on you to plant bugs in a number of the possessions you use each day.
 Untrustworthy individuals can plant bugs in electronically-enabled devices that you use every day, meaning that not only your online data is compromised, but also information about your physical whereabouts, conversations and action.
-As this article in The Guardian comments, “If privacy isn’t dead yet, then billions-upon-billions of chips, sensors, and wearables will seal the deal.”
+As an article in The Guardian comments, “If privacy isn’t dead yet, then billions-upon-billions of chips, sensors, and wearables will seal the deal.”

 However, privacy doesn’t have to be impossible to achieve with counter-surveillance equipment and software.
 We provide specialist bug detectors that alert you when you are being monitored, revealing the presence of transmitters, telephone transmitters, wireless cameras, hard-wired covert cameras, GSM Bugs, 3G and 4G transmitters, burst bugs, GPS tracking devices, very low frequency bugs, main carrier bugs, infrared and laser bugs – an incredibly comprehensive range of privacy protection.